FLASHBACK: No turning back to IMF, we're on the right path - Ofori-Atta

 Source: www.ghanaweb.com

-In May this year, Finance Minister, Ken Ofori-Atta reiterated government's stance on turning to the International Monetary Fund (IMF) for financial bailout.
+In May, 2022, Finance Minister, Ken Ofori-Atta, reiterated government's stance on going to the International Monetary Fund (IMF) for financial assistance.

+According to him, government was committed to not returning to the IMF because interventions and policies had been put in place to ensure sufficient macroeconomic gains for the local economy to bounce back on track.

+However, barely two months after this comment, President Nana Addo Dankwa Akufo-Addo has authorized the Finance Minister, Ken Ofori-Atta to commence formal engagements with the International Monetary Fund.

+FLASHBACK: No turning back to IMF, we're on the right path - Ofori-Atta

+Finance Minister, Ken Ofori-Atta, has reiterated government's stance on going to the International Monetary Fund (IMF) for financial assistance.

-According to him, government is committed to not returning to the IMF due to interventions and policies in place to ensure sufficient macroeconomic gains for the local economy to bounce back on track.
+According to him, government is committed to not returning to the IMF because interventions and policies have been put in place to ensure sufficient macroeconomic gains for the local economy to bounce back on track.

-Ken Ofori-Atta speaking at a press conference in Accra on Thursday May 12 indicated that the IMF is aware that the Ghanaian economy is heading in the right direction.
+Ken Ofori-Atta indicated that the IMF is aware that the Ghanaian economy is heading in the right direction.

 He however called on Ghanaians to help government find alternative ways of financing the country's growing debt.